 Have you ever walked down the makeup aisle at a store and just stared at the images?
 Trying to understand what lighting setup they used to light that model/celebrities face?
 I do it all the time.
 In fact, sometimes I have to purposely avoid that section of the store so I won’t get sucked in.

-What Is Clamshell Lighting?
+What Is clamshell lighting?

 When women stand in front of a camera all their insecurities and doubts about their beautiful selves come to head.
-They start commenting on things like “Can you photoshop this?
+They start commenting on things like “Can you Photoshop this?
 Cover this?
 I don’t like my nose!
 My hair is so flat today.”

-Now when I say your 2 front light sources I don’t mean you have to actually have two lights.
+When I say your two front light sources, I don’t mean you have to actually have two lights.
 You can just use one speedlight and a reflector.
 For your main light, you want it relatively centered on the subject up at about a 45-degree angle in front of your client’s face.
 That way you can get some nice sharp shadows under the cheekbone and neck.
 (We know that every woman loves a little extra definition in those areas.)

-Your second light source or reflector is generally placed between the chest and belly button height on your client.
+Your second light source, or reflector, is generally placed between the chest and belly button height on your client.
 Don’t have a reflector?
 Head to your local dollar store and pick up one of those foldable car shade window protectors.
-They work great.
-White Foamcore is also a great cheap option.
+White Foamcore is also a great, affordable option.
 Here are some really high-quality affordable collapsible reflectors.